-His papers have been published in Yale Journal on Regulation, Stanford Law & Policy Review, Harvard Journal of Sports & Entertainment Law, Communication Law Review, Digital Ethics, Media Ethics and the Journal of Law, Technology & Internet.
+His papers have been published in Yale Journal on Regulation, Stanford Law & Policy Review, Harvard Journal of Sports & Entertainment Law, Communication Law Review, Nebraska Law Review, Digital Ethics, Media Ethics and the Journal of Law, Technology & Internet.
 In August 2014, he gave a TEDx talk in Shanghai on "The Battle for Control of the Internet."

 Mark teaches courses in "Internet Law," "Cyber Law & Ethics," and “Free Speech, Media Law & Democracy” at Adelphi University and "Media Law & Ethics" at Marymount Manhattan College.
 He serves as chair of the Freedom of Speech division for the Southern States Communication Association.